farimarwat/Super-Caller-Id/README.md

 This will populate your own database and you can use it independently.

 ### Note:
+One of these are all may not work in your country due to your country law for example, Type 1 will not work in pakistan.
+So use VPN

+### Note:
 If any of these 3 types of request fails to work then do not panic.
 Just create an issue and i will try my best to fix it.